-Coming your way in 2021, the new Integrated Urban Agriculture Hub will offer growing facilities for plants under controlled climate as well as in ambient temperatures using sunlight.
+Coming your way in 2021, the new Integrated Agriculture Hub will offer growing facilities for plants under controlled climate as well as in ambient temperatures using sunlight.
 It will support growing of fruiting plants such as tomatoes, melons, peppers and leafy greens.

 It will also house container-based farming systems for mushroom cultivation and semi-automated growth of leafy greens and premium crops in controlled environment.

 The grow facilities are supported by experimental labs for downstream studies such as:

 If you are keen to explore opportunities in agriculture research and innovation with us, please email Dr Ritu Bhalla